shannany0606/shannany0606/README.md

 Twinkle, twinkle, little star, my repo is better with your shining stars.
 Could you give me a free little star⭐?
 Love ya😘!

+Please note that I am only interested in discussing intriguing problems and insights, not metrics.
+If you are inclined to discuss publication or citation numbers, rely on numerical indicators to quantify individuals, or compare me to others, please refrain from contacting me.

 <!--
 **Fassial/fassial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.